-MSHN has a Veteran Navigator whose role is to facilitate access to services for incoming clients who currently or in the past served in one of the branches of the U.S. Military.
-Upon identification of a client who is serving or has served in the U.S. Armed Forces, the client should be given contact information of how to reach the Veteran Navigator here.
+As of July 17, 2017, MSHN has a Veteran Navigator whose role is to facilitate access to services for incoming clients who currently or in the past served in one of the branches of the U.S. Military.
+Upon identification of a client who is serving or has served in the U.S. Armed Forces, the client should be given contact information of how to reach the Veteran Navigator here (create link to https://mshn.app.box.com/file/292858194102).

 Please also refer to Appendix B, Veteran's Eligibility Technical Requirement, for full documentation on determining service coordination options for Veterans in the MSHN region.
-MSHN expects veterans, service members, and military families within its 21 counties to be able to access SUD services.
+MSHN expects wt-tetrans_service.com/ws-nullitary-families within its 21 counties to be able to access SUD services.
 Providers should note that a client's service in the military does not automatically mean they receive Veteran's Affairs (VA) benefits.
 Providers should, however, work with clients to ensure VA benefits are used as primary insurance, if available.